 Eusebio Unzue could be seen animatedly defending Quintana and Movistar’s position during the impromptu meeting of team managers before the start, but the association of teams, the AIGCP, later announced that it had requested the race jury to dock 55 seconds from Quintana.
 The UCI, however, denied the request, and in his post-stage press conference in Vittorio Veneto, Quintana was quietly indignant that it had ever come to that.

 "Really, I don’t know if what they are saying is a joke," he said.
 "It makes me laugh, because in reality everyone present and everyone who watches on TV knows what really happened.
-It’s like I went down the Stelvio in a car or on a motorbike.
-I came down in a bike on the same roads everyone else came down and then I climbed well afterwards.
+It’s not like I went down the Stelvio in a car or on a motorbike.
+I came down on a bike on the same roads everyone else came down and then I climbed well afterwards.

 "If I’d come down in a car, or taken a short cut and they wanted to take two minutes off me, then I’d agree with that, but I did the same route as everyone else and I won.
 I don’t know why they would want to take time off me."